aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/currency-properties/read-properties/_index.md

 - **Currency Symbol** – the character shown in reports (`$`, `€`, `¥`).
 - **Currency Symbol Position** – `0` for **before** the amount, `1` for **after**.

+## How to extract currency symbol java?
+If your only interest is the symbol itself, you can focus on the `Prj.CURRENCY_SYMBOL` property.
+The same `project.get(...)` call returns the symbol, which you can store, log, or pass to another service for further processing.
+This is especially useful when you need to **extract currency symbol java** for financial dashboards or localized UI components.

 ## Step 4: Process Completion
 Signal that the extraction finished successfully.
 This simple message is helpful when the code runs as part of a larger batch job: